-100 total appointments Five manually confirmed visits 95 GPS/telephony confirmed visits 95/100 = 95 percent compliance score

-Providers that have not met the minimum performance requirements are subject to a Corrective Action Plan (CAP) to include moratorium for new referrals and imposing financial sanctions (pass through liquidated damages).
+100 total appointments Five manually confirmed visits 95 GPS/telephony confirmed visits 95/100 = 95 percent compliance score Providers that have not met the minimum performance requirements are subject to CAP to include moratorium for new referrals and imposing financial sanctions (pass through liquidated damages).
 Continued noncompliance after the completion of CAP may result in reinstatement of the CAP or additional action including up to termination.